A look into the role of a production professional

 "By taking that job, that's where my production career boomed.
 They saw that I could never say no," she affirms.

-Throughout and following her education, she has developed her professional traits with various productions, such as working as a location assistant for The Amazing Race China, production assistant on The Great Gatsby and freelancer with Family Feud.
+Throughout and following her screen and media course, she has developed her professional skills with various productions, such as working as a location assistant for The Amazing Race China, production assistant on The Great Gatsby and freelancer with Family Feud.

 "If your name is continuously circulating between production managers and you have a good reputation, it doesn't matter what level you are at, you will always get work."

-Michael Lewis once wrote a book, 'Moneyball', about the art of winning an unfair game.
-For Marina, the success so far in her production career has been about making sure nothing is left to chance.
-Belief is at its most powerful when in the hands of those that try, and she hopes students will maintain the same confidence during and after their studies.
+For Marina, the success so far in her screen and media career has been about belief.
+She hopes students will maintain the same confidence during and after their course.

 "There will always be better opportunities.
 Always.
 You just have to trust that."